bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

 The negative impact of increased UTXO growth is limited by:

- * Deploying segwit as a soft-fork ensures the worst-case UTXO growth does not get any worse.
+ * The deployment of segwit as a soft-fork to ensure the worst-case UTXO growth does not get any worse.

- * The reduced weighting of witness data rebalances the lifecycle cost of a UTXO, reducing the cost of introducing an additional input that spends a segwit output, and therefore (relatively) increasing the cost of introducing an additional output creating a new UTXO, changing the create/spend cost ratio from about 1:4.5 to about 1:2.
+ * The reduced weighting of witness data to rebalance the lifecycle cost of a UTXO, reducing the cost of introducing an additional input that spends a segwit output, and therefore (relatively) increasing the cost of introducing an additional output creating a new UTXO, changing the create/spend cost ratio from about 1:4.5 to about 1:2.
 This should moderately reduce incentives to increase the UTXO set by both discouraging UTXO creation, and encouraging spending of UTXOs.

 ### Mitigation

  * Since the maximum amount of data per block is capped at no more than four times the current rate, mitigation work to address problems that arise from large blocks should be within the bounds of relatively straightforward engineering work.
-Further, since the expected amount of data per block is only approximately double the current rate, this any necessary mitigation efforts should be further eased.
+Further, since the expected amount of data per block is only approximately double the current rate, this means any necessary mitigation efforts should be further eased.

- * There is ongoing work to improve on-disk and network serialisation of transactions and blocks, further reducing the storage and bandwith requirements of running a full node.
+ * There is ongoing work to improve on-disk and network serialisation of transactions and blocks, further reducing the storage and bandwdith requirements of running a full node.

 ## Risks due to lower fees

-The security of the Bitcoin blockchain is provided by hashpower, which is rewarded by both a fixed block reward and by fees from individual transaction.
+The security of the Bitcoin blockchain is provided by hashpower, which is rewarded by both a fixed block reward and by fees from individual transactions.
 As a result, decreases in fee income have the potential to reduce the hashpower used to mine Bitcoin, which in turn may lower the security of the Bitcoin blockchain.

 In so far as the individual transaction fees are determined by market forces and supply and demand, the changes introduced by segwit may risk lowering prices by increasing supply (presuming that demand does not also rise, either because of or at least concurrent with segwit deployment), and lower individual prices may result in lower overall mining revenue (if the price elasticity of demand is in the inelastic range).

 In addition, the changes made in segwit may make "layer two" solutions, such as the Lightning Network, more compelling.
-If this leads to users treating layer two solutions as a substitute for on-chain transactions, this may signficantly decrease demand for on-chain transactions, which would put additional downward pressure on transaction fee levels.
+If this leads to users treating layer two solutions as a substitute for on-chain transactions, this may significantly decrease demand for on-chain transactions, which would put additional downward pressure on transaction fee levels.

 ### Avoidance

-As fee income is currently only a small fraction of miner income (fees are currently approximately 0.5 BTC per block versus 12.5 BTC per block in block reward, so about 4% of miner income), the potential impact on miner income and hence network security is likely small in the short term.
+Fees are currently approximately 0.5 BTC per block versus 12.5 BTC per block from the block subsidy, or about 4% of miner income, so the potential impact on miner income and hence network security is likely small in the short term.

 In addition, fees have been rising over the past twelve months both in BTC denominated value (from under 0.2 BTC per block a year ago) and in real terms (from under $300 USD per BTC a year ago, to over $600 USD per BTC today), so moderate falls in fee levels will only be equivalent to reverting to fee incomes from up to twelve months ago, which should not be a major impact.

 ### Mitigation

-Miners are able to individually and collectively limit supply, either by setting a soft-limit on the maximum weight for blocks they produce ("blockmaxweight" setting, which defaults to 3M), or by using a soft-fork to effectively lower the consensus limits by orphaning blocks above a particular weight.
+Miners are able to individually and collectively limit supply, either by individually setting a soft-limit on the maximum weight for blocks they produce ("blockmaxweight" setting, which defaults to 3M), or by collectively using a soft-fork to effectively lower the consensus limits by orphaning blocks above a particular weight.
 This approach has the potential to prevent any fee decreases due to increased supply (or indeed to increase individual fees by reducing supply, though that may not increase overall revenue), but cannot prevent decreases to fee income due to substitution effects (such as the adoption of layer two networks).

 While layer two networks may act as a substitute for on-chain transactions, they cannot avoid on-chain transactions entirely, and in some scenarios, even these comparatively few on-chain transactions from layer two networks can easily saturate the on-chain capacity with segwit enabled.
 Even if only a very small amount of the value of these networks are captured via on-chain transaction fees, this would likely be substantially above the current fee value.